google/WebFundamentals/src/content/en/updates/2017/02/improved-add-to-home-screen.md

     </intent-filter>

 This is incredibly powerful, but not very flexible.
-This `<intent-filter>` simply says link that is clicked or intercepted in Android for the entire domain of `https://airhorner.com/` will open the App.
+This `<intent-filter>` simply says when a link that is clicked or intercepted in Android for the entire domain of `https://airhorner.com/` open the App.

 But what if you don't want your PWA to open for all paths on your domain?
 That is where the `scope` [Web App